jonathanpeppers/lols/README.md

 comparing three types of apps that use the same underlying Android stack and `Android.Widget.TextView`:

+1. Xamarin.Forms 5 app - the `Label` class is a cross-platform layer over `TextView`, using an older Mono runtime & BCL
-1. .NET MAUI app - the `Label` class is a cross-platform layer over `TextView`
+2. .NET MAUI app - the `Label` class is a cross-platform layer over `TextView`, using the latest runtime & BCL
-2. .NET 6 Android app - use `TextView` directly, but with the interop overhead of calling from C# into Java
+3. .NET 6 Android app - use `TextView` directly, but with the interop overhead of calling from C# into Java
-3. Java Android app - use `TextView` directly, without any C# to Java interop
+4. Java Android app - use `TextView` directly, without any C# to Java interop

 Using these three apps, I think we have a reasonable estimate of what the overhead of using .NET (and .NET MAUI) comparing against the Java app.